psgonza/bynario_posts/2018-02-17-psa_minikeepass_and_key_files.markdown

 ```
 Using Key Files

-MiniKeePass can open KeePass 1.x/2.x files that use a key file instead of or in addition to a password.
+MiniKeePass can open KeePass 1.x/2.x files that use a key file instead of or in <br>
+addition to a password.

 Steps: